-Applications for the LPN to ASN Track are accepted in the Fall and Spring semesters.
-The Department of Nursing accepts a pre-determined number of students for Spring and Fall admission.
+The application process for LPNs to apply for clinical nursing courses occurs during the NURS 1019 (Introduction to Professional Role) course that is offered in the Fall and Spring semesters.
+The School of Nursing accepts a pre-determined number of students for Spring and Fall admission.
 If the last and next to last students have the same cumulative GPA, then both students will be admitted into the nursing program.
 To be eligible for admission, the applicant must:

-- 1. Be unconditionally admitted to LSUA, with Nursing declared as a major.
+- 1. Be unconditionally admitted to LSUA with Nursing declared as a major.
 (See Catalog for admission procedures.) - 2.
 Be enrolled in coursework at LSUA the semester of application. - 3.
 Attain a grade of "C" or better in each of the required pre-requisites.

 BIOL 1161 (Both BIOL 1161 and BIOL 1162 have a five-year expiration.
-If the student took the course greater than 5 years ago, the student must repeat the course).
+If the student took the course greater than 5 years ago, the student must repeat the course; additionally, these courses must be full semester courses).